chaosprint/bytebeat-rs/README.md

 for example `(t>>7)*(t>>9)|t>>6`

-the output will be a float: `(result % 255) as f32 / 255.0 * 2.0 - 1.0`
+the output will be a float: `(result % 256) as f32 / 255.0 * 2.0 - 1.0`

-what kind of tune it will make depends on the your rules:
+what kind of tune it will make depends on the rules you define.

 ### contribution